 Zika is spread mainly through the bite of infected Aedes mosquitoes, the same mosquitoes that spread dengue and chikungunya viruses.
 These mosquitoes are not found in Canada due to our cold winters.
 Studies on the ability of other mosquitoes to carry the virus continue.

 The virus can be spread from a pregnant mother to her baby during pregnancy or around the time of birth.
 Transmission can also occur through blood transfusion.
 However, persons in Canada will not be allowed to donate blood for 21 days after returning from travel to a risk area.
-There are reports of Zika virus being sexually transmitted by men to their sex partners.
+Zika virus can be transmitted sexually.

 Approximately 80 per cent of people with Zika virus infection may not be aware that they have been infected.
 If symptoms occur, these may include fever, rash, joint pain and conjunctivitis (red eyes).

 Who is at risk

 Anyone who lives in or travels to areas where Zika virus is found and has not already been infected can get it from mosquito bites.
 The virus is rapidly spreading in many countries in the Americas where the Aedes mosquito is present.
 There have also been outbreaks in tropical Africa, Southeast Asia and the Pacific Islands.

 Because there is a link to birth defects, such as microcephaly, in babies, becoming infected with Zika is of particular concern to women who are pregnant, those who are planning to become pregnant and their sexual partners.

 See the pregnancy poster from Public Health Agency of Canada for details.